VedangAsgaonkar/Machine-Learning-Notes/CNN_Pytorch.md

+To decide between which of Conv1D, Conv2D and Conv3D to use, see in which dimensions are spacial features important.
+In an rgb image, the tensor is 3D, but spacial features are present only in 2 dimensions, so we use Conv2D.
+If we are processing a signal, we will use Conv1D as only spacial features are important along the time dimension.
+To process a rgb video which is 4 dimensional tensor, we use Conv3D as spacial features are important along the width, height and time
 ### Conv 2D
 Makes a kernel that slides along two dimensions.
 So suppose we have a 24x24 RGB image, we have an input which is a 24x24x3 tensor.
 If we write